HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/v5008mq-configuration-guide.md

 See {ref}`AssetTracker Hardware documentation<assettracker-network-requirements>` for details on configuring IP address on the same subnet as the AssetTracker gateway.
 :::
 3. Connect to the gateway from the configuration tool.
-	- Enter the IP Address and Port of the V5008MQ to the “Add gateway device” section.
+	- Enter the IP Address and Port of the V5008MQ in the “Add gateway device” section.
 The default IP address is either 192.168.100.100 or 192.168.0.200.
-	- Click the Add button (near IP and Port fields).
+	- Click the Add button (near the IP and Port fields).
 	```{figure} /product/asset-tracker/media/config_tool_add_button.png
 	:alt: Configuration tool add button
 	:class: border-black